Kishida's new policy realization panels stirring confusion in Japan

 In addition to the two new panels on digitalization, the government also has the Digital Society Promotion Council, established under former Prime Minister Yoshihide Suga.
 Their responsibilities are seen to overlap.

-The responsibilities of the new panel for digital, regulatory and administrative reforms completely overlap with those of two existing bodies: the Council for Promotion of Regulatory Reform and the Administrative Reform Promotion Council.
+The responsibilities of the new panel for digital, regulatory and administrative reforms completely overlap with those of two existing bodies, the Council for Promotion of Regulatory Reform and the Administrative Reform Promotion Council.

 Matsuno insisted that the new and existing panels will cooperate closely to advance discussions.
 But many officials have voiced confusion.